beeware/batavia/docs/internals/contributing.rst

 see any lines that end ``FAIL``, ``ERROR``, or ``unexpected success``, then you've found a problem.
 If this happens, at the end of the test run, you’ll also see a summary of the cause of those problems.
+ If you see "ERROR" press ctrl-c or cmd-c to quit the tests, and then start debugging.

 However, this *shouldn't* happen - Batavia runs `continuous integration`_ to make sure the test suite is always in a passing state.
 If you *do* get any